Board of Directors – 2022-2023

-Laura Fyfe is a research-focused career professional with a background in skills translation and labour market research.
-In her role as the Skills Translation Coordinator at Brock University, Laura facilitates meaningful connections between skills, education, experiential learning, and an ever-evolving labour market.
+Laura Fyfe is a research-focused career professional with a background in skills translation and labor market research.
+In her role as the Skills Translation Coordinator at Brock University, Laura facilitates meaningful connections between skills, education, experiential learning, and an ever-evolving labor market.
 She is dedicated to the mental health, safety, and well-being of her community and has actively contributed through civic engagement and volunteer work.

 Benoît Beausoleil